Important COVID-19 travel guidance

 Although most visits to Tanzania are trouble-free, violent and armed crime is increasing.
-Mugging, bag snatching (especially from passing cars) and robbery have increased throughout the country.
-In Dar es Salaam, British tourists have been kidnapped, robbed and forced with the threat of violence to withdraw cash from ATMs and arrange cash transfers up to £5,000 through Western Union after being befriended by strangers or using unlicensed taxis.
-On 25 July, a group of British citizens were the victims of an armed robbery while travelling by bus in the Tabora region and on 10 November two British nationals were involved in a violent robbery on a stretch of beach between Bahari hotel and Kunduchi hotel to the north of Dar es Salaam.
-There have also been reports of armed robberies at hotels on the island of Zanzibar.
+The British High Commission continues to receive regular reports of British nationals who are the victims of mugging and bag snatching (especially by passing cars or motorbikes) and armed robbery and burglary have increased throughout the country.
+In December 2016, a European family was robbed at gun point and their campsite guard killed at South Beach, 20km southeast of Dar es Salaam.
+In Dar es Salaam, tourists have been kidnapped, assaulted, robbed and forced with the threat of violence to withdraw cash from ATMs and arrange cash transfers of up to £5,000 through Western Union after being befriended by strangers or using unlicensed taxis.

-Take particular care in places frequented by backpackers.
-In Dar es Salaam, tourists have been targeted in the city centre, at Ubungo bus station, the peninsula area and Coco beach.
-In Zanzibar incidents have taken place in Stone Town and on popular tourist beaches.
+Take particular care in places frequented by tourists and expatriate residents.
+In Dar es Salaam, tourists and residents have been targeted in the city centre, at Ubungo bus station, the Masaki/Oysterbay peninsula area, particularly at Coco Beach and along Toure Drive.
+On Zanzibar incidents have taken place in Stone Town and at hotels and on popular tourist beaches throughout the island.

 Information about travel in remote areas can be patchy.
 Invest in an up-to-date travel guide and only use reliable tour companies.

 Burundi border/Kigoma region